Folsom Pedestrian Accident Lawyer

 - Folsom Road and Iron Point Road

-- Iron Point Rd. and Prairie City Rd.
+- Iron Point Road and Prairie City Road

 - Natoma Street and Oakdale Street

 - Riley Street and Sutter Street

 In a hit-and-run case involving pedestrians, the victims are covered as long as they have uninsured motorist insurance on their personal car.
-If the victims don't have their own car insurance, they are still covered as long as someone else in the pedestrian’s household has coverage that would typically protect them, including children and the elderly.
+If the victims don't have their own car insurance, they are still covered as long as someone else in the pedestrian’s household has coverage to protect them, including children and the elderly.

-After an accident, contact me if you have additional questions about pedestrians and any of the following as they relate to California laws:
+After an accident, contact our legal team if you have additional questions about pedestrians and any of the following as they relate to California laws: